rozek/shareablePatchwork/README.md

-# shareablePatchwork
+# shareablePatchwork #

-(currently just a placeholder)
+(this currently just a placeholder for the current development goal, please visit [shareableSketchbook](https://github.com/rozek/shareableSketchbook) for the next development step)